Annual – April Fool’s Day

 1785 – Sir John Johnson and a group of officers drew up a petition to King George in on behalf of the United Empire Loyalists, asking that the loyalist settlements be separated from the province of Quebec so that they could enjoy freehold land tenure and English civil law.

-1839 – John Galt, the organizer of the Canada Company, and the founder of Guelph, died at his home in Greenock, Scotland.
+1839 – John Galt, the organiser of the Canada Company, and the founder of Guelph, died at his home in Greenock, Scotland.

 1851 – A milestone in the history of Ontario’s educational system, the so-called Central School at Lot 15, Concession 3, in Hamilton, was acquired for £1,000 and became the first property in Hamilton owned by the Board of Education.
 The twelve-room school was the first school comprising several grades in British North America.